judeandy1999/expense-tracker/README.md

 ## Getting Started

+First, Create a mongoDB account and Generate a connection sting

+Create a `.env` file and create an environment variable named `MONGODB_URI` and paste your connection string there.

-First, run the development server:
+Nex, run the development server:

 ```bash
 npm run dev